 The IPA understands that this issue has been a topic of considerable discussion in past years, and that there are legitimate arguments on both sides.
-As such, the Agency welcomes comments and feedback on its draft plan on the issue of whether programs may be disqualified from consideration on the basis for a high level of gas savings, and if so, the level of gas savings that should be allowed.

 9.5.4.2 Demand Based Ventilation Control Program

 One of the programs Ameren Illinois considered to be inconsistent with its RFP is a demand control ventilation program which contains two measures-one for HVAC supply fans, and one for kitchen ventilation.
 The former reduces both gas and electric usage, while the latter only reduces electric usage.
 Overall, when normalized on a BTU basis, approximately two thirds of the energy reductions come from decreased gas usage-which exceeded the level that Ameren Illinois considered acceptable and was presented as their basis for not evaluating this program.
 However, examining savings by dollars saved rather than BTUs shows that two thirds of the financial savings resulted from reduced electric costs.